FulanXisen/PoS4MPC/README.md

 #### Step
 1. put the files you want to execute in benchmark/oblivc into absentminded-crypto-kit/src/
-2. writing measurements using absentminded-crypto-kit's template and put it into absentminded-crypto-kit/test/
+2. measurements using absentminded-crypto-kit's template in absentminded-crypto-kit/test/
-3. update makefile commands
+3. update makefile
 ### Using MPyc
 #### Requirements
 - install `Python`, version 3.x